Bibliotheca Alexandrina

 The Bibliotheca Alexandrina (Latin, 'Library of Alexandria'; مكتبة الإسكندريه, /arz/) (BA) is a major library and cultural center on the shore of the Mediterranean Sea in Alexandria, Egypt.
 It is a commemoration of the Library of Alexandria, once one of the largest libraries worldwide, which was lost in antiquity.

+The complex was officially inaugurated in 2002.
+At the time of its construction, the reading room was the largest in the world.
-The Bibliotheca Alexandrina contains books in Egyptian, classical Arabic, English, and French languages.

-The idea of reviving the old library dates back to 1974 when a committee set up by Alexandria University selected a plot of land for its new library.
-Construction work began in 1995, and after some US$220 million had been spent, the complex was officially inaugurated on 16 October 2002.
-In 2009, the library received a donation of 500,000 books from the Bibliothèque nationale de France (BnF).
-The gift makes the Bibliotheca Alexandrina the sixth-largest Francophone library in the world.
+The library offers shelf space for eight million books, containing books in the Egyptian, classical Arabic, English, and French languages.
+In 2009, the library received a donation of 500,000 books from the Bibliothèque nationale de France (BnF) making the Bibliotheca Alexandrina the sixth-largest Francophone library in the world.

-The library offers shelf space for eight million books, and its main reading room spans 20,000 square meters (220,000 sq ft).
-The complex also houses a conference center; specialized libraries for maps, multimedia, the blind and visually impaired, and for children; four museums; four art galleries for temporary exhibitions; 15 permanent exhibitions; a planetarium; and a manuscript restoration laboratory.
+The complex also houses a conference center, several specialized libraries, multiple museums and art galleries, a planetarium, and a manuscript restoration laboratory.